 Going into the mountains is a discovery of a "World above the World".
 It is a real adventure into the heart of an environment whose unpredictable nature requires a certain acceptance of risk.
-The profession of a High Mountain Guide and to a lesser extent that of a Mountain Leader necessarily delves into the unknown and therefore takes risks.
-This context can unfortunately lead to accidents with serious consequences for both professionals and their customers.
+Mountain Guides necessarily delves into the unknown and therefore takes risks.
+This context can unfortunately lead to accidents with serious consequences for both professionals and their guests.

 Since 1820, the mountain community of Chamonix was confronted with this harsh reality following the deaths of the guides Auguste Tairraz, Pierre Balmat and Pierre Carrier during an ascent to the Mont Blanc.
 The precariousness, in which the families of the victims found themselves, had a marked impact on the inhabitants of the Village of Chamonix.

 Image section centre

 Titre section centre